jmhammond/mathsquirrel.com/content/faq/index.md

 ### Are you teaching ___?

 Maybe?
-My Spring 2025 (current) schedule is:
+My Spring 2026 (current) schedule is:

-* Math 321 - Discrete Structures 1
+* Math 242: Calculus 1
-    - for CS majors and secondary ed
+    - Getting folks started on their math journey.
-* Math 322 - Discrete Structures 2
+* Math 243: Calculus 2
-    - exploring more mathematical objects and languages.
+    - I'm planning to teach this one a little differently than WSU historically has.
+I'll be starting with sequences and series and later working on integration techniques.
+It's (kind of) how Newton originally presented it in *Principia*.
+See you there!

+# Graduate Students

+Returning or new GTA?
+Either way, I'm excited to work with you on your journey growing as a teacher.
+I'll be replying periodically through break.
+If you want to talk sooner, send me a text on Teams.

+# Administrators

+I'm honored that you're reading this!
+If you want to get in contact with me quickly, send me a message on Teams or text my cell phone.